-Stap 1 No activity, only complete rest.
-Proceed to step 2 only when symptoms are gone.
+Step 1 No activity, only complete rest.
+Proceed to step 2 only when all symptoms are gone.
+This includes avoiding both mental and physical stress.

-Stop 2.
-Light aerobic exercise, such as walking or stationary cycling.
+Step 2 Light aerobic exercise, such as walking or stationary cycling.
 Monitor for symptoms and signs.
 No resistance training or weight lifting.

-Sport specific activities and training (e.g. skating).
+Step 3 Sport specific activities and training (e.g. skating).

-Stop 6 Drills without body contact.
+Stand Drills without body contact.
 May add light resistance training and progress to heavier weights.

 The time needed to progress from non-contact to contact exercise will vary with the severity of the concussion and the player.
-Go to step 5 after ote: Players should proceed through return to play steps only when they do not experience symptoms or signs and a physician has given clearance.
-If symptoms or signs return, the player should return to the previous step, and be re-evaluated by a physician.
+Go to step 5 after medical clearance. (reassessment and note)

-Stop 5 Begin drills with body contact.
+Step 5 Begin drills with body contact.

-Stan @ Game play.
+Step 6 Game play.